blitzforge-studios/kaeru/docs/SECURITY.md

 | Previous | ⚠️ Limited Support |
 | Older    | ❌ Not Supported   |

-## Security Best Practices

-To keep your bot instance secure:

--   Keep dependencies updated.
--   Use strong authentication for access.
--   Follow best coding practices to prevent injection attacks.

 Thank you for helping us keep our community safe!